-12 Statute 125A.0942 states the Commissioner of MDE must consult with interested stakeholders, including representatives of advocacy organizations, special education directors, teachers, paraprofessionals, intermediate school districts, school boards, day treatment providers, county social services, state human services staff, mental health professionals, and autism experts.
+11 Statute 125A.0942 states the Commissioner of MDE must consult with interested stakeholders, including representatives of advocacy organizations, special education directors, teachers, paraprofessionals, intermediate school districts, school boards, day treatment providers, county social services, state human services staff, mental health professionals, and autism experts.

-CRISIS SERVICES GOAL ONE/TWO (page 85 of Plan)
+CRISIS SERVICES GOAL ONE/TWO (pages 85 of Plan)

-Progress on this goal is reported in the 2019 Annual Report, pages 67 - 70.
 The overall goals were not met.
-The goal is being repeated and progress will continue to be reported.
+New annual goals are being set and will be used to continue to report progress.
 The 2019 goal is expected to be reported in February 2020.